ace-diff/ace-diff/README.md

 - optional scroll locking (horizontal + vertical)
 - copy all to right/left
 - undo method
+- it's pretty opinionated about newline chars.
+Bug, or acceptable?

 #### Appalling slow stuff that can be improved
 - don't diff on updateGap()